Growth of quasi-convex subgroups in groups with a constricting element: Introduction

-\begin{enumerate}[label=(\Roman*)] \item An infinite order element of $G$ is strongly contracting if and only if it is constricting with respect to the set of all the geodesic segments of $X$ \cite[Proposition~2.9]{ArCaTa15}. \item Assume that $G$ is also hierarchically hyperbolic.
+\begin{ex} \begin{enumerate}[label=(\roman*)] \item Assume that the metric space $X$ is geodesic.
+An infinite order element of $G$ is strongly contracting if and only if it is constricting with respect to the set of all the geodesic segments of $X$, \cite[Proposition~2.9]{arzhantseva_growth_2015}. \item Assume that the group $G$ is hierarchically hyperbolic.
 An infinite order element $g$ of $G$ is Morse if and only if for every $\kappa\ge 1$, there exists $\delta\ge 0$ such that $g$ is $\delta$-constricting with respect to the set of all the $\kappa$-hierarchy paths.
-See \cite[Theorem~E]{RussSpriTran21} and \cite[Lemma~1.27]{BeHaSis20}. \end{enumerate} \end{example}
+See \cite[Theorem~E]{russell_convexity_2021} and \cite[Lemma~1.27]{behrstock_quasiflats_2020}. \end{enumerate} \end{ex}